robertmartin8/ReasonableDeviations/Notes.md

 Link: [Notes on the Binomial Theorem](https://reasonabledeviations.files.wordpress.com/2016/02/binomial.pdf "Binomial")

 An acquaintance of mine was once having trouble wrapping their head around the Binomial Theorem.
-As someone who likes maths (and likes teaching people maths), I felt some responsibility to try and explain what was happening.
-It wasn't as easy as I thought, especially because the Binomial Theorem was so intuitively ingrained in my head.
-For example, while I understand in my head the origin of the combinatorial coefficient, it's hard to put in words why it should be there.

-$$(a+b)^n = \sum \limits_{r=0}^n \binom{n}{r} a^{n-r}b^r$$

-Sure, one can simply plug things into the formula, but that is certainly not a helpful explanation, and may let you down for more challenging problems.

-I got a bit carried away in trying to intuitively explain this topic, and ended up producing a LaTeX document explaining the Binomial Theorem, and providing exercises with worked solutions.
+As someone who likes maths (and likes teaching people maths), I wanted to come up with an intuitive explanation.

 ### CT1 Financial Mathematics

 Link: [Notes on CT1 Financial Mathematics]({{ site.imageurl }}../notes/ct1.pdf)

-As I was considering a career in actuarial sciences, I thought it might be interesting to take one of the exams to get a better understanding of the material.
+Because I was considering a career as an actuary, I thought it might be interesting to take one of the exams to get a better understanding of the material.
 Following the 'study plan' from the Institute and Faculty of Actuaries, I was torn between CT1 (financial maths) and CT3 (statistics).
 I decided to choose CT1, because I was already confident with the CT3 content, so I thought that I would learn more from studying CT1.

 These notes were made following the free [Warwick notes](https://bcgts.wordpress.com/), which were a sufficient guide for the exams in my opinion.